craigsmithjr/intune-homelab/README.md

 ## Conclusion

-This lab covers the core of cloud-native Windows endpoint management: tenant and user setup, Entra join and Intune enrollment, dynamic group design, an Endpoint Security baseline, and application deployment — each verified from the endpoint rather than from the admin console alone.
+This lab covers the core of cloud-native Windows endpoint management: tenant and user setup, Entra join and Intune enrollment, dynamic group design, an Endpoint.
+Security baseline, and application deployment — each verified from the endpoint rather than from the admin console alone.